rancher/docs/content/rancher/v2.x/en/cluster-admin/backing-up-etcd/_index.md

 In the Rancher UI, etcd backup and recovery for [Rancher launched Kubernetes clusters]({{< baseurl >}}/rancher/v2.x/en/cluster-provisioning/rke-clusters/) can be easily performed.
 Snapshots of the etcd database are taken and saved either [locally onto the etcd nodes](#local-backup-target) or to a [S3 compatible target](#s3-backup-target).
 The advantages of configuring S3 is that if all etcd nodes are lost, your snapshot is saved remotely and can be used to restore the cluster.

 Rancher recommends configuring recurrent `etcd` snapshots for all production clusters.
-Additonally, one-time snapshots can easily be taken as well.
+Additionally, one-time snapshots can easily be taken as well.

 >**Note:** If you have any Rancher launched Kubernetes clusters that were created prior to v2.2.0, after upgrading Rancher, you must [edit the cluster]({{< baseurl >}}/rancher/v2.x/en/cluster-admin/editing-clusters/) and _save_ it, in order to enable the updated snapshot features.
 Even if you were already creating snapshots prior to v2.2.0, you must do this step as the older snapshots will not be available to use to [back up and restore etcd through the UI]({{< baseurl >}}/rancher/v2.x/en/cluster-admin/restoring-etcd/).